Massachusetts Reserve Study Requirements (2026)

 - how to spread contributions fairly among current and future owners.

-In the event of a dispute - for example, after a large special assessment or a major building failure - having a professional reserve study and evidence that the board followed it is far more defensible than relying on informal estimates.
+In the event of a dispute, for example after a large special assessment or a major building failure, having a professional reserve study and evidence that the board followed it is far more defensible than relying on informal estimates.

 Recommended frequency for reserve studies in Massachusetts